-Notes: Estimates of $\beta_e$ for $e \in [-24, 23]/\{-1\}$ from equation (1).
+Notes: Estimates of β_e for $e \in [-24, 23]/\{-1\}$ from equation (1).
 Dependent variable is total payments for non-emergent basic life support rides between a dialysis facility and a patient's home observed in the USRDS data transformed by adding 1 and taking the natural log.
 These data include rides from 2011-2017.
 An observation is a district-month.
 Standard errors are clustered at the district level.
-The shaded area represents the pointwise 95% confidence interval.
+Error bars represents the pointwise 95% confidence interval.

-4.3 The Effect of Litigation on Rides
+3.3 The Effect of Litigation on Rides

-To study whether litigation reduces non-emergent ambulance rides, we use the same methodology to estimate separately the impact of civil and criminal enforcement actions.
-Table 4 provides estimates of $\beta$ from Equation (2), where the treatment date is determined by the first enforcement action of each type in the district.
+To study whether litigation reduces non-emergent ambulance rides, we use the same methodology to estimate separately the impact of civil and criminal enforcement actions.10 Table 4 provides estimates of β from Equation (2), where the treatment date is determined by the first enforcement action of each type in the district.11

-We find that civil enforcement does not have a statistically significant effect on rides or total payments, whereas criminal enforcement reduces monthly payments by 14% and rides by 16% in the two years following enforcement.
-Figure 5 shows the dynamic effects of the first indictment of each type.
-Although we see no decrease in payments following civil enforcement,
+We find that civil enforcement does not have a statistically significant effect on rides or total payments, whereas criminal enforcement reduces monthly payments by 17% and rides by 20% in the two years following enforcement.
+Figure 5 shows the dynamic effects of the first

-&lt;sup>11This methodology relies on districts that are not subject to enforcement serving as a reliable comparison group for those that are.
+10This methodology relies on districts that are not subject to enforcement serving as a reliable comparison group for those that are.
 In particular, if there are national or regional spillovers in the effect of indictments beyond the districts in which they occur, our estimates would be biased.
 In Appendix E, we show that the effects of enforcement are highly localized, with no negative impacts on ridership in neighboring districts.

-&lt;sup>12Because Illinois North, Massachusetts, and California Central had civil actions before our sample period and the first civil action in Virginia East was too late in our data, we exclude these districts from our analysis of the effect of civil enforcement.
-Kentucky East is excluded from our analysis of criminal enforcement for being subject to enforcement too late in our data.
+11Because Illinois North, Massachusetts, Arkansas East, North Carolina East, and California Central had civil actions before or within the first year of our sample period and the first civil action in Virginia East was too late in our data, we exclude these districts from our analysis of the effect of civil enforcement.
+Similarly Arkansas East, California Central, and North Carolina East are excluded from our analysis of criminal enforcement for being subject to enforcement too early in our data while Kentucky East is excluded for being subject to enforcement too late.